DejavuForensics/mELM/README.md

  	- **Second column**: 1; the sample (row) belongs to the class malware (Citadel).
 0; the sample (row) belongs to the counter-class (serious app).
     - **Other columns**: input attributes (neurons) referring to features of the target application.
 In this diabetes_train, there are 430 input neurons.
 For example, in the first sample (row), the first neuron has a value of 0.
 - At the end of learning (training), the ELM neural network will be capable of generalization.
 The ELM will classify the unseen sample as either class (1.0) or counter-class (0.0).
 An unseen sample refers to a sample not presented during training.

+### Didactic repository for prediction:

+-	It is not within the scope of this package to create the database.
+A third party has already created the learning repository.
+This structure follows the methodology of the ELM inventors.
+-	In the path **dataset/dataset/regression/sinc_train**, you can see the structure of the repository as shown in Fig. 7.
+    - **First column**: floating value to be estimated.
+    - **Second column**: input attribute (neuron).
+This is a didactic and hypothetical database.
+A real application could have hundreds of input neurons.
+- At the end of learning (training), the ELM neural network will be capable of prediction.
+The ELM will estimate a floating value from a given input neuron.
+-    The "mELM" package has a didactic dataset for prediction.
+It follows the methodology of the creators of ELM.
+However the authorial structure allows people to experiment with databases in real-world situations.
+These follow the structure shown in Figure \ref{fig:8_71}.
+In prediction problems, the second column must be a floating value.
+We only use classes in pattern recognition.
+-    You can use databases from [Kaggle](https://www.kaggle.com/) or [UCI](https://archive.ics.uci.edu/datasets).
+Search for repositories on their websites that specialize in predicting and analyzing time series.
+-    In the terminal, use the extreme neural network in didactic repository.
+Here's an example:

 ### Parameters of the extreme learning machine: